dloscutoff/hbl/README.md

 *Thanks to [cgccuser](https://github.com/cgccuser) for figuring out how to package the application in JAR format.*

+## Documentation

+Documentation for HBL and Thimble can be found in [the docs folder](https://github.com/dloscutoff/hbl/tree/main/docs#readme) of this repository.

 ## Example program

 Here is a program (`range10.hbl` in the examples directory) that takes an integer input N and returns a list of numbers from N up through N+10: